Secondary teaching specialist areas and prerequisites

-A major study in a Language
+Major study in a Language

 Note: Native speakers of a language may seek a statement of equivalence from an Australian university.
-This will deem that knowledge and competence in the native language meets the major level study standards require
+This will deem that knowledge and competence in the native language meets the major level study standards required.

 Music (Single and Double discipline)

 Major sequence in Music and appropriate practical skills (equivalent to AMEB Grade VI or Year 12 Practical Music)

 Major in Physical Education - includes Sport Science, Exercise Science .

 Major or minor in Physics - includes Astrophysics, Cosmology, Electronics

 Major or minor in one of the following areas: Anthropology, Cultural Studies, Economics, Environmental Studies, Geography, History, Indigenous Studies, Legal Studies, Philosophy, Politics, or Sociology

 Major study in Art - includes Art, Craft, Computer-generated Art, Sculpture, Photography, and recognising expertise in materials such as pottery, ceramics, textiles, wood and metal.

 * There are some teaching specialist areas for which we always require a major sequence.
 They are Languages other than English (LOTE), Music, Visual Art and Physical Education.